buildbot/buildbot/master/docs/relnotes/index.rst

 * :bb:reporter:`StashStatusPush` now accepts ``key``, ``buildName``, ``endDescription``, ``startDescription``, and ``verbose``  parameters to control the JSON sent to Stash.

+* New :bb:reporter:`GerritVerifyStatusPush` can send multiple review status for the same gerrit change.

 Fixes
 ~~~~~